-Programs and services of the Peterborough Museum & Archives shall aim to meet the needs and interests of the community.
+Programs and services of the Peterborough Museum & Archives shall aim to meet the needs and interests of all sectors of the community and its guests by minimizing economic, social, geographic, physical, cultural and intellectual barriers.

 4. Community Involvement in Decision-Making: